AKC Color & Markings

 a.
 Date and type of vaccines given.
 Depending on the type of vaccination program started, your veterinarian will advise you on following through.
 Vaccination protocols are evolving even among the medical professionals.

+b.
 Date and agent used for worming, if done.
 Do not worm your puppy without consulting your veterinarian.
 Avoid store-bought preparations which can be dangerous.

+c.
 Diet your puppy has been receiving.
 It is well to maintain the regimen begun by the breeder, especially while the puppy is adjusting to his new home.
 If changes are to be made. do so very gradually, so as not to upset his system.
 When he is an adult it will be wise to maintain your Boxer on two smaller meals a day.

 A DOG FOR ALL REASONS!

-What About Obedience, Rally, or Agility Training?
+What About Obedience, Rally, Herding, or Agility Training?

 Many Boxers are great successes in performance events.
 However, that same innate intelligence that makes him quick to learn also gives the Boxer a mind of his own.
 The trainer must be purposeful and patient.
 The well-trained Boxer is a glorious picture going through his paces in the Obedience ring, or joyously rushing through the Rally or Agility course, such trials usually being held in conjunction with dog shows.
 You will quickly find that your Boxer has quite a sense of humor, and may invent the most unexpected games in the course of his training and performance.
-Occasionally, Boxers are successful in Lure Coursing, Tracking, and other performance pursuits.
+Boxers are also successful in Lure Coursing, Herding, Tracking, and other performance pursuits.

-Boxers make wonderful service dogs—therapy dogs to brighten the days of shut-ins, guides for the blind, hearing dogs for the deaf, even seizure alert dogs for those who suffer from epilepsy.
+Boxers make wonderful service dogs -- therapy dogs to brighten the days of shut-ins, guides for the blind, hearing dogs for the deaf, even seizure alert dogs for those who suffer from epilepsy.
 They were used as guards and couriers during war time, and perform beautifully as narcotics detectors, police dogs, and in search and rescue operations.
 The Boxer has an innate desire to help those in need.

 CARE OF YOUR BOXER